RSingKK/A-Novel-Any-angle-2D-MTF-Estimation/README.md

 ![image](https://github.com/RSingKK/Any-angle-MTF/blob/main/Some%20uploaded%20pictures/g392.png?raw=true)
 ![image](https://github.com/RSingKK/Any-angle-MTF/blob/main/Some%20uploaded%20pictures/g392x.png?raw=true)

-## 4. Batch Processing of Raw Images
+## 4. Automatic Processing of Raw Images

-The batch processing of 9 raw scene images using our proposed method can further validate the generation.
+The automatic processing of 9 raw scene images using our proposed method can further validate the generation.

 Some results extracted from 9 scene images are showcased as follows:

+### 3.4.
+RSSCN7 Dataset